Ryanff72/Ryanff72.github.io/docs/index.md

 # Home <br>

 ## About
 **Hello!
-My name is Ryan Feller, and I am a student, programmer, and game developer!** I have held an interest in game design for a long time, and in 2019 I finally decided it was time to learn how to make games!
-Since then, I have gained experience working in Blender, Unreal Engine, Unity, and Visual Studio!
-I enjoy working on projects with others, and have learned a lot through making games.
-I have worked developers, programmers, and artists from around the world through game jam competitions.
-I also enjoy working with members of my school’s programming club on projects.
+My name is Ryan Feller, and I am a student, programmer, and game developer!**

 # My Work

 ## Research

 ### Accessibiliy vs Enjoyment in Digital games
 I wrote this research paper for AP Research and for my EE.
 I decided to perform this research in an attempt to contribute to the ongoing discourse of accessibility in games.
-You can download the PDF by pressing the button below.
+You can download the PDF by pressing the button below. <br>
 [Download](https://drive.google.com/uc?export=download&id=1RrOEMaKWy14KTsGucp8P5pxpRyqkCQDx){: .btn .btn-purple }

+## Games

+At the time of writing, I have completed 9 game projects.